-The PKI GB, through its compliance function, monitors and strictly controls its adherence to the procedures listed in this CP/CPS document and to the Baseline Requirements by performing self-audits on at least every 6 months.
+The PKI GB, through its compliance function, monitors and strictly controls its adherence to the procedures listed in this CP/CPS document and to the Baseline Requirements by performing self-audits at least every year.
 Refer to sections 8.1 and 8.6 for further details.